DJR boss calls clutch failure a “worrying thing for the category” - Speedcafe

 “So, for that to fail in the way that it did, it’s a really strange and worrying thing for not only us, but the category.”

-The issue not only cost De Pasquale the majority of that half-hour hit-out, but also has repercussions for the qualifying session which followed 90 minutes later.
+The issue not only cost De Pasquale the majority of that half-hour hit-out, but also had repercussions for the qualifying session which followed 90 minutes later.

 “Start of Practice 2, broke what to me felt like a driveline,” he said.